laravel/bootcamp.laravel.com/resources/docs/introduction.md

 # <b>01.</b> Introduction

+Welcome to the Laravel Bootcamp!
 In this guide we will walk through building a modern Laravel application from scratch.
-Our example application will be a microblogging platform called *Chirper*.
+To explore the framework, we'll build a microblogging platform called *Chirper*.

-In addition to Laravel, you will have the option of building your front-end using [Vue](https://vuejs.org/) or [React](https://reactjs.org/).
-We will also be using [Inertia](https://inertiajs.com/) and [Tailwind CSS](https://tailwindcss.com/).
+In addition to Laravel, you will have the choice of building your front-end using [Vue](https://vuejs.org/) or [React](https://reactjs.org/).
+We will also be digging into [Inertia](https://inertiajs.com/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Choose your own adventure: Vue or React